JordanSpencerWu/old-website/_posts/blog/2016/2016-02-14-learning-markdown.markdown

 date:   2016-02-14 00:15:00
 categories: [blog]
 ---

 Markdown is a software tool for text-to-HTML conversions, this tool allows you to write plain text then converts it into HTML.
 Any files with the extension `.md` is a Markdown file, for example a README.md file in a github repository.
 The Markdown syntax is very easy to pick up and is commonly used in websites.
-I recentlystarted to use Markdown when writing my blog posts.
+I recently started to use Markdown when writing my blog posts.
 I will go over some of the basic syntax in this blog.

 #### Emphasis